deletedcu/angular-demo/lectures/day-1/02a-optional-more-typescript.md

 });
 ```

+Next, run `gulp` in your work folder to transpile your TypeScript into JavaScript.

-Next, run `node scripts/output.js`.
+Finally, run `node scripts/output.js`.
 We see all of our files' output.
 Pretty cool.
 We only need to include one file in our HTML — but when we're coding, we have several files to keep everything organized in our heads.

 ## Resources